nullboundary/gopenframeworks/README.md

 * Make sure that Go is installed on your computer.
 * Follow the instructions to install GLFW. https://github.com/go-gl/glfw3
+* Follow the instructions to install GL. https://github.com/go-gl/gl
-* Once you have installed Go and GLFW:
+* Once you have installed Go, GL and GLFW:
 ```
 go get github.com/nullboundary/gopenframeworks
 ```